karamellpelle/grid/README.md

     GLFW/               : GLFW build
-    data_fancy/         : data files for Fancy style data_plain/         : data files for Plain style designer/           : level designer
-    dist/               : (empty)
+    data_fancy/         : data files for Fancy style data_plain/         : data files for Plain style designer/           : level designer (very old and is probably not working at all) dist/               : (empty)
     iOS/                : iOS build
     readme/             : files to read
-    source/             : Haskell source
+    source/             : the game source code
     test/               : test build

 Gameplay
 ----------------

-The game is controlled by a box.
+The game is controlled by a box which can be thought of as the main menu.
 This is used to jump in and out of the different modes.
 The box also controls game settings and game information.
 There are 3 game modes: LevelMode, PuzzleMode, MemoryMode.
-There is also possible to jump into foreign Objective-C code, the intention is to show score and achievements for players in GameCenter, on iOS.
+There is also possible to jump into foreign Objective-C code, the intention is to show score and achievements for players in GameCenter on iOS.

 ### LevelMode/PuzzleMode ###
 The idea is to control a line through different levels.
 This line moves inside a grid.
 The line has a limited number of moves to finish each level.
 Levels are finished by eating FinishDot's, and there are other objects the line can use in order to get to a FinishDot.
 Currently, there are DotPlain, DotBonus, DotTele.
 And the line movement can be constrained by Wall's.
 DotPlain lets the line move into Room's, so a DotPlain is a door into a (new) Room.
 DotBonus adds more moves to the line.
 DotTele are teleports (inside current Room).
 Unfornately, there is currently a bug with the coding, se below.
 A defined sequence of levels makes up a world, and this world is complete when the line has gone through all levels.
 Some levels should be easy and some difficult.
 The easy levels should be made for LevelMode, so the gameplay for the player is to control the line.
 The difficult levels should be made for PuzzleMode, so the gameplay for the player is to find its way out of the level.
 Hence the gameplay for the player changes.